 I could’ve walked straight up along Suwoncheon Stream which cuts right through the town center.
 That would’ve been an easier walk.
 However, Suwoncheon Stream isn’t really that appealing at the moment because there wasn’t a lot of water.

 I took another quick look at the map and learned that the fortress have strategically placed bastion where soldiers could fire arrows, guns and cannons at pesky invading armies.
 There is no mistake.
 Suwon was once protected by a mighty formidable fortress.

 There are also many pavillions overlooking the city.
 I can just imagine Korean royalty hanging out and enjoying a landscape of a countryside once full of farms and forests miles away as far as the eye could see.

-Every bastion, sentry post, observation post, gate and flood gate has a Korean name and the map I picked up at the tourists info center tells which one is which.
+Every bastion, sentry post, observation post, gate and flood gate has a designated Korean name and the map I picked up at the tourists info center tells which one is which.
 Hwaseong Fortress was built in the 18th century, so some parts of the compound could be under construction during your visit.
 But while I was there I only saw one pavilion being renovated.

-After walking mid way along the east wall I looked west across the town and saw a tall buddhist statute.
+After walking mid way along the east wall I looked west across the town and saw a tall buddhist statue.
 At this point, I was just going by what looked interesting, and Daeseungwon Temple certainly caught my attention!
 So back down another set of steps I went.
 It was time go across town.

 Hwaseong Fortress was designed by Jeong Yak-yong, considered one of the greatest thinkers in the Joseon dynasty.
 And the circumference of the fortress is approximately 4.7km.
-It was designed keeping the aesthetics of its surrounding intact using advanced build techniques for the time such as a cable drive system.
+It was designed keeping the aesthetics of its surrounding intact using advanced build techniques for the time such as cable drive system.